 It’s interesting that most new players will only know of this map’s existence because of the name of the most popular one in the game.
 The original Dust used to be a pretty big deal but was completely overshadowed by its “sequel”, boasting a much more balanced layout, better timing and somewhat less omnipresent sniping spots.
 At least we’ve still got Shortdust to mess around with.

-Quite similar to Dust in many ways, the brutally one-sided nature of the maps and the many chokepoints could not be fixed despite very aggressive redesign attempts, which meant the map with perhaps the coolest aesthetic out there was also canned on November 13, 2017 alongside Dust.
+Quite similar to Dust in many ways, the brutally one-sided nature of the Aztec map in CS:GO and the many chokepoints could not be fixed despite very aggressive redesign attempts, which meant the map with perhaps the coolest aesthetic out there was also canned on November 13, 2017 alongside Dust.

 The only map on this list that was added to the game after its launch and made it to the competitive pool, the medieval castle has seen multiple redesigns in a bit do make CT rotations less cumbersome and to remove most of the verticality of its layout.
 The end result still remained bloated yet full of choke points, an extremely one-sided experience that most players – especially those on Astralis – and fans alike were happy to see go from top-tier play.
 We’ve recently received a fancy Halloween version of the map but that’s probably just enough of it for most of us, isn’t it?

 All but one of the Hostage maps were removed from the competitive map pool over time (with Office being the exception).
 Italy’s winding streets and lovely architecture made it an interesting map to traverse but a nightmare to move the hostages in and out from.
 Amusingly, the map veterancy achievements still remain – an odd quirk of CS:GO’s development and a memorial of what the game once was.